Do you feel exhausted by thoughts buzzing around your head? Can’t focus or relax? Feel sad or anxious and can’t shake the feeling?

 feel understood, supported & motivated to make lasting, positive changes to yourself and your life

-Integrative therapy is a model which combines three major counselling approaches – person centred, cognitive behavioural and psychodynamic.
+Integrative therapy combines three of the most popular and effective counselling approaches – person centred, cognitive behavioural and psychodynamic.
 It allows you to explore all the areas where you may be having problems… from your past, in your present or any fears about the future… and is flexible to meet your needs, whatever you bring each week.
-Sessions may involve just talking & listening, but you may also be encouraged to take part in some written exercises, or drawing, or to do some research or reading in between sessions.
-It is a dynamic but supportive approach and a collaborative process between you and your therapist.
+Sessions may involve just talking & letting some stuff out, or we might try some written exercises, or drawing, or you could be asked to do some research or reading in between sessions.
+It is a dynamic but supportive approach.
+You can read more about integrative therapy here.

 About Alex Pledger

-Alex Pledger has been working to help people make positive changes in their lives since her early days volunteering for the Samaritans.
-Over the past nearly twenty years she has trained and developed skills as a counsellor, coach, supervisor and mentor.
-Her approach to all her work is integrative and she is trained in various techniques and approaches to maximise client results.
+Alex Pledger started her journey into therapeutic work volunteered for the Samaritans over twenty years ago.
+Since then she has trained and developed skills as a counsellor, coach, supervisor and mentor.
+Her approach to all her work is integrative and she uses techniques that maximise client results.

 She has worked with various organisations including the NHS, schools & youth projects, private hospitals, employment agencies and employee assistance programmes.
 Her private practice – Time To Change – has been established in South Birmingham since 2005.

-“People often think that as a counsellor you must be ‘sorted’ and your life is all in order and easy.
-If only that was true!
-Like so many of the people I work with, my life has its ups and downs.
+“People often think that as a counsellor or coach you must be ‘sorted’ and you don’t have problems in your life… if only that was true!
+Like so many of my clients, life sends me on its ups and downs.
 But what I’ve learned over the years, and what I am passionate about sharing with my clients, is that, however difficult a situation might seem, there is always light at the end of the tunnel and nothing stays the same forever.
 You may need new skills, or different resources, and to get stronger and more resilient when you feel least able, but you will find a way through.
-I know it is true for myself, but I’ve also seen it happen time and time again with my clients.

-There is no magic fix to get a ‘perfect’ life, but with the right care and attention we can all get closer to living the best version of ourselves.”
+There is no magic fix to get a ‘perfect’ life, but with the right care and attention I know that you can feel stronger and clearer and get closer to living the best version of yourself you can.”

-Alex is available at the BAC Centre (Moseley) Monday – Thursday and charges £60 per session.
+Alex is currently working online via Zoom, Skype or phone.
+She is available Monday – Thursday and charges £50 per session.